top of page

 Click photo for more speaker info.

-Tickets: £12.50, to include the lecture, a hot drink, and a selection of homemade cakes.
-Tickets can be purchased in person at The Oundle Bookshop (cash only) or online via TicketSource by clicking 'Book Tickets' below.
+Tickets: £11 Earlybird (limited ticket numbers), £13 general admission - available in person at The Oundle Bookshop (cash only) or online via TicketSource by clicking 'Book Tickets' below.

 InCollage_20241205_135644887.jpg